Kumaon division

-Historically known as Manaskhand and then Kurmanchal, the Kumaon region has been ruled by several Hindu dynasties over the course of history; most notably the Katyuris and the Chands.
-The Kumaon division was established in 1816, when the British reclaimed this region from the Gorkhas, who had annexed the erstwhile Kingdom of Kumaon in 1790.
-It was formed into a division of what was then called Ceded and Conquered Provinces, later known as United Provinces.
-In independent India the state was called Uttar Pradesh.
-In 2000, the new state of Uttarakhand was carved out of Uttar Pradesh, including Kumaon.
+Historically known as Manaskhand and Kurmanchal, the Kumaon region has been ruled by several dynasties over the course of its history; most notably the Katyuris and the Chands.
+In 1790, the Kingdom of Kumaon was invaded and annexed by the Kingdom of Nepal, from whom it was conquered by the British in 1815, following which it became part of the Ceded and Conquered Provinces (which later became the United Provinces).
+After the Indian independence in 1947, it remained part of the state of Uttar Pradesh until 2000, when the state of Uttarakhand was created as a result of the Uttarakhand movement.